How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 Pre-construction is not a single meeting or an estimated budget number.

-Pre-construction is a disciplined phase where the owner, the design team, project consultants and the builder pressure-test the project early on, when changes are still affordable, and design flexibility is still high.
+Pre-construction is a disciplined phase in which the owner, design team, project consultants, and builder pressure-test the project early on, when changes are still affordable, and design flexibility is high.
 In practical terms, this phase typically includes:

 • Early constructability and performance review (what will be hard to execute cleanly, what needs coordination, what must be decided early)